ascend4/ascend4/HYBRID.md

 END WHEN;
 ```

-Important current limitation:
+Current guard support is now split into two working tiers:

 - `SWITCH TO ...
-IF ...` can already consume rich boolean-valued expressions
+IF ...` can consume rich boolean-valued expressions over
-- but continuous event sources still need to be defined separately through
-  `CONDITIONAL`, `SATISFIED(...)`, and/or logrelations
+  already-declared discrete conditions
+- simple active-case continuous comparison guards such as `h >= h_weir` are
+  now also exposed directly as IDA root functions

 So this works today: